Real Chemistry: Operations and services

 Real Chemistry provides marketing and tech-enabled global health services to healthcare and technology companies.
 The company operated through five subsidiaries: WCG, Twist, Pure, Sentient and Marketeching, but has since unified into Real Chemistry.
 WCG was the public relations arm.
 As of 2012, it was responsible for about 80 percent of the company's revenue.
 Twist is a 50-person division that initially served largely as a conflict and analytics division.
 The Brewlife division serves the company's startup and emerging technology clientele.

-Real Chemistry is the second largest PR firm by revenue in O'Dwyer's annual rankings of U.S. agencies and the largest in the healthcare sector as of 2021.
+Real Chemistry is the second largest PR firm by revenue in O'Dwyer's annual rankings of U.S. agencies and is the largest in the healthcare sector as of 2023.
 More than 90 percent of its revenues are from U.S.-based clients.
 Healthcare tends to be its fastest growing practice area and was the firm's focus early on, though more recently the analytics practice has taken a larger role.

 According to PR Week, the company's most-used services include "PR, analytics, and its CCX creative unit."
 It also started a multicultural practice in early 2015.
 One of Real Chemistry's software services is MDigitalLife, which stores data on the online activity of doctors and patients.
 It is used by pharmaceutical companies to understand sentiment in the healthcare field.